dsatizabal/tt03-dsp-4bits-sequential-alu/README.md

 ## Details for some operations

-The operation _RL_ and _RR_ rotate the operand_1 in a loop, that is, if operand_1 is _0001_ and you perform RL operation the _result_ will be _0010_, for RR operation the _result_ will be _1000_, operannd_2 is ignored.
+The operationd _Rotate Left_ and _Rotate Right_ rotate the operand_1 in a loop, that is, if operand_1 is _1001_ and you perform RL operation the _result_ will be _0011_, for RR operation the _result_ will be _1100_, operand_2 is ignored.

-The operation SWAP peforms a nibble-like swap operation for 8-bits register but for the 4-bits operand_1, that is, if operand_1 has the value _1000_ the _result_ will be _0010_, operannd_2 is ignored.
+The operation _swap_ peforms a nibble-like swap operation for 8-bits register but for the 4-bits operand_1, that is, if operand_1 has the value _1100_ the _result_ will be _0011_, operannd_2 is ignored.

-The operation compare performs comparison for equal, greater than and lower that between operand_1 and operand_2 in that order, that is:
+The operation _compare_ performs comparison for equal, greater than and lower that between operand_1 and operand_2 in that order, that is:

-- if operand_1 is euqal to operand_2 the _result_ will be 1
+- if operand_1 is equal to operand_2 the _result_ will be 1
-- if operand_1 lower euqal than operand_2 the _result_ will be 2
+- if operand_1 lower than operand_2 the _result_ will be 2
 - if operand_1 is greater than operand_2 the _result_ will be 4

 ## Acknowldgements